 I was determined to hike up a mountain when we were in Yellowstone National Park.
 I especially had my eyes on something higher than 10,000 feet.
 The most commonly hiked mountain that met my requirements and wouldn’t scare Jayne off is Mt.
 Washburn.
 We set our sights on Washburn and were adamant about summiting it.

 The previous day we toured geysers and hiked Elephant Back.
 Jayne struggled some on Elephant Back with her first day at elevation, so I told her we could take our time and do breaks as often as she needed for our Washburn hike.
-We had only been in the park for less than 48 hours, but with two nights of sleeping at over 7000 feet I was feeling confident that Jayne was now acclimated enough.
-Before we had even reach the trailhead we encountered a large gathering of people on the side of the road.
+We had only been in the park for less than 48 hours, but with two nights of sleeping at over 7000 feet, I was feeling confident that Jayne was now acclimated enough.
+Before we had even reached the trailhead we encountered a large gathering of people on the side of the road.
 Turns out they were watching a black bear.
 I decided we needed to continue down the road to the parking lot that was only about 100 feet away so we could get a spot before they all moved in for wildlife viewing.
 Sure enough Mr. Bear continued on his merry way right along the beginning of the trail and soon the parking lot was packed.
 Once said bear departed we started up the trail to Mt.
 Washburn.

 It’s hard to really call this a trail.
 It use to be a road for wagons and carriages to the fire tower on the summit.
 While it is gravel it still is wide and not even remotely technical.
 I have never been on a trail up a mountain that was so easy.
 Since it use to be a road the grade was never very steep and there were some wide switchbacks.
 This was quite literally a walk in the park!
 Neither of us had any issues with the hike and were mostly focused on spotting wildlife.
 I was hopping to see marmots and big horn sheep, but all we found were grouse and one pika.